Panna National Park Safari Booking

 Indians and non-Indians must pay different entrance fees in Panna.
 Throughout the entire season, the cost structure is constant.
 In Panna, cost increases occur on the weekends.

-The Panna National Park Safari Booking options consist of two core zones and one buffer zone.
+When you do your Panna National Park Safari Booking, make sure you have a look at the safari zones.
+The park consists of two core zones and one buffer zone.
 Hinouta and Madla are the core zones.
 Harsha is the bulwark.
 Additionally, there are two buffer gates: Khajurikudar and Akola.

 The Madla zone is the Panna’s oldest core zone.
 Amazing fauna can be viewed there.
 Even better, you may take a boat safari on the Kin River.